-Individuals interested in putting their home to work should consider one of several equity release strategies.
-This allows homeowners to use the money invested in their home to provide a steady source of income.
+Individuals interested in putting their home to work can choose from one of several equity release strategies, which allows homeowners to use the money invested in their home to provide a steady source of income.

 In this article, we're going to explain how homeowners can use an equity release strategy to create a future income stream.
 As part of that explanation, we're going to review several types of programs offered today.
 We'll also talk about the pros and cons of using this approach.

 While the term "equity release" is used in this article to describe the return of a home's value back to its owner, the concept can be applied to any marketable asset.
 An equity release approach is similar to a reverse mortgage, although the cost of this arrangement is usually less.
 Unlike a home equity loan, the borrower isn't obligated to repay a portion of the outstanding principal each month.